 I was living in Minnesota while writing my book, but moved to another state shortly after it was published.
 Can I still submit?

-Yes, if you were still living in Minnesota at the commencement of the eligibility year (January 1), but relocated prior to the nomination deadline, the book is considered eligible.
+Yes, if you were still living in Minnesota at the commencement of the eligibility year (January 1), but relocated prior to the submission deadline, the book is considered eligible.
 Please explain the situation when submitting your entry.

 Yes.
 If the book will be available by December 31, we can make arrangements for a late submission.
 Please email email@example.com to discuss a submission plan.